By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.

 I worked on the implementation and large parts of the Sound Design and Co-Music-Composition.
 The games sound creation came in two waves.
 The first was the prototype and Bachelor Project from Lu and Al, the other the final version after the Kickstarter.

-Spoilers ahead - beware!
+Heavy spoilers ahead - beware!

 I‘d recommend playing it first :)